The other day I showed a friend my serious teacher face. He got scared.

 “What?
 No!
 That is me!”
 I exclaimed.

 I felt a slight panic come over me at his reaction.
-Not because I was so worried about his perception of me, but because I suddenly thought of my kids (i.e. my students).
+Not because I was all that concerned about his perception of me, but because I started worrying about my students.
 Surely they didn’t think the same thing?
 Surely the times I showed my serious, semi-scary side didn’t cancel out the times I smiled at them and laughed with them, right?

 I used to judge parents who yelled at their kids in the grocery store.

 “Maybe those people shouldn’t be parents,” I would think to myself.
-Maybe they shouldn’t, hard to judge a person well from a 15-second slice you happen to see of their life.
-But now that I’m a teacher, I am much less inclined to jump to that conclusion.
+Maybe they shouldn’t.
+But maybe we should judge people from the 15-second slice we happen to see of their life.
+Now that I’m a teacher, I am much less inclined to jump to that conclusion.

 Sometimes my kids can be so infuriating (especially my crazy class of third grade boys) that I literally want to throw them across the room.
 Or at least slap some sense into them.
 That’s a surprisingly high level of rage for a mellow person like me to be driven to feel.
 I think the only other time I’ve felt that angry is when my little brother used to make strategically annoying comments aimed to infuriate me when we were young.